Food tours to Thailand and Vietnam. Want to tag-along?

 If you're 'old school' and don't like watching videos, here's a quick breakdown of the tour for you.

 You make your own way to Bangkok and book your own hotel.
 This gives you the opportunity to use frequent flyer miles and hotel rewards etc. We all meet up in the lobby of the Patumwan Princess hotel at 8.30am on the first day of the tour, ready to hit the streets.
-The tour costs $800 per person (twin share) and includes two nights accommodation in Ayutthaya on Days 2 & 3 of the tour.
+The tour costs $800 per person (twin share) and includes one night accommodation in Ayutthaya on Days 3 & 4 of the tour.